A factory in Roubaix, left, and the Town Hall of Neuilly-sur-Seine. Photos: WikiCommons

 In Roubaix, a town on the Belgian border, the old beating heart of France's textile industry, the question was not which candidate voters would back, but whether they would vote at all.
 It's easy to see why the town has been nicknamed “the capital of abstention”.

-Many who The Local spoke with on Wednesday admitted to a serious disillusionment with the country, saying they felt their vote in the upcoming presidential election would make no difference to their future.
+Many who The Local spoke with admitted to a serious disillusionment with the country, saying they felt their vote in the upcoming presidential election would make no difference to their future.

 Sylvain Decobecq, a 36-year-old labourer, was among several who said they wouldn't cast a vote in April.